 Fate of the Fragrance:

 The Babani perfume "Afghani," once a jewel in the realm of luxurious fragrances, has been discontinued, though the exact date of its discontinuation remains shrouded in mystery.
+Still sold in 1927.
 This elusive detail adds to the allure surrounding the perfume, leaving its admirers and collectors to reminisce about its exotic blend and the opulent experience it once offered.
 Despite its absence from contemporary shelves, the legacy of "Afghani" endures through its evocative name, luxurious packaging, and the memories it evokes for those fortunate enough to have experienced its distinctive aroma.

 No comments: